 Overall, if you live in America the best way to picture it is a football field.
 A football field is a bit bigger.
 But one acre is approximately 90% of the football field.

 Some other things to note is land can sometimes be sold for a price per acre total.
 This is commonly used for really large land to give the value of each acre.
 Counties can also survey and tax your land in a similar manor.
 So it's good to check into these things with the county and tax area first.
 If you own 200 acres and they raise the price per acre to tax you, that can really add up.
 Another thing to note is not all acres are the same.
 Meaning one can be a really nice square acre lot and another one can be the shape of a pencil.
 Which can really turn out to be useless, but strangely enough they are out there.
 Make sure to look at plot maps and see the shape of the land first.
 A 1 acre lot for sale may not be what you think.

-Please do us a favor and rate the article below, to see land for sale visit LandZero
+To see land for sale visit LandZero